jonscyriac/cbh-take-home/Ticket_Breakdown.md

 ## Your Breakdown Here

-1. setAgentAlienId
+1. Create feature for optionally setting aliend of an Agent.
     ##### Implementation:
     1. modify schema of Agents table
         - add alienId: NULLABLE, VARCHAR, UNIQUE (sparse)
-    2. Create an api endpoint to set the alienId of an agent in agent table.
+    2. Create an api endpoint to set the alienId of an agent in agent table with signature `setAgentAlienId(agentId, alienId)`

     ##### Acceptance CRIETRIA:
-    1. api should validate the alienId given to be
+    1. api should validate the alienId given
-        - unique to an agent
+        - to be unique to an agent
         - doesnt include special characters or spaces
-    2. unit tests on BE api
+    2. unit tests on BE api. cases to include but not limited to:
         - invalid alienId with space/special chars
         - duplicate alienId
     3. the web page must show validation errors from BE API on the form.